 If you agree to participate, we will ask you to sign the consent form at the end of this document.
 No study assessments or procedures will be performed prior to your written consent.
 If you decide to participate in this study your study doctor will inform your local doctor, with your permission.
 After signing the consent form, you will be asked to undergo tests as described below.
 This is considered as a screening visit; and will be done while you are having your regular dialysis.
 The screening visit will include medical history, clinical examination and vital signs, electrocardiogram, and pregnancy test if applicable.

+Pathology will be done as part of standard of care on dialysis days.

 The total duration of participation in this project is approximately 6 weeks.
 This will comprise:

 x1 baseline visit